 - Electronic Brake Module

 - Electric Switch in cabin

-When the driver operates the switch, it sends a command to Electronic Brake Module which senses that parking brakes are required to be operated.
+When the driver operates the switch, it sends a command to Electronic Brake Module.
+First, it senses that it requires the parking brakes to operate.
 Later, this module commands the actuators or electric motors installed in the brake calipers to operate.
-Thus, brake pads are forced on the disc thereby restricting the movement of wheels.
+Next, it forces the brake pads on the disc.
+Thus, it restricts the movement of wheels.

 Due to the use of electronic components, the operation of this system is almost instantaneous and efficient.
-Also, it improves the reliability of braking because of the absence of mechanical connection.
+Also, it improves braking reliability.
+It is mainly because of the absence of a mechanical connection.
 This brake deactivates automatically when the driver presses the accelerator pedal.
-Some vehicle manufacturers also integrate Hill Start Assist function with this system.
+Some vehicle manufacturers also integrate the Hill Start Assist function with this system.